ICAEW Chartered Accountant · UK M&A Advisory · London

 Financial information that does not hold up

-A buyer's finance team will dissect your management accounts, challenge your EBITDA adjustments, and probe your revenue quality.
-If your financial pack has not been built to institutional standards, it raises questions about the business itself, not just the numbers.
+A buyer's finance team will dissect your management accounts, challenge every EBITDA adjustment and industry multiple and probe revenue quality.
+If your pack is not built to institutional standards, it raises questions about the business itself, not just the numbers.

 04